I'll try not to leave it 3 months until the next post...Friday, November 21, 2008

 Job satisfaction AND life satisfaction

-Hi.
-Sorry for the gap in posts.
-Have undergone some major life re-shuffles (none of which have involved gambling thankfully) and am now settled.
 It's been just over a year on this blog, and I would like to thank the Lost Doctor for showing me the blogging light.
 I hope his blog provides as much help to him as this one does for me.

 Wednesday, November 22, 2006